npujol/npujol.github.io/Informatic/docker/docker-technologies/docker-technologies-content.md

 ## Control Groups (cgroups)

-Control Groups ([[cgroups]]) is a Linux kernel feature that allows the allocation and management of resources like CPU, memory, and I/O to a set of processes.
+Control Groups ([[linux-cgroups]]) is a Linux kernel feature that allows the allocation and management of resources like CPU, memory, and I/O to a set of processes.
 Docker leverages cgroups to limit the resources used by containers and ensure that one container does not monopolize the resources of the host system.

 ## Union File Systems (UnionFS)